krzysztof-piechowski/databricks-etl-pipeline/README.md

 ---

-> This project showcases a modern ETL pipeline using Databricks, ADLS, and Unity Catalog in the Medallion Architecture pattern, with SCD Type 2 and advanced Delta Lake optimizations.
+> This project showcases a modern ETL pipeline using Databricks, ADLS, and Unity Catalog in the Medallion Architecture pattern, with SCD Type 2, Delta Lake optimizations, and fully automated infrastructure deployment through Terraform.